Eyes strained from too much screen time? These tips will help

 - Increased sensitivity to light

-This condition can cause some serious discomfort and can also stop us from doing our jobs in this new remote world.
+This condition can cause some serious discomfort and can also stop you from doing your job properly, if you are continuing to work from home.
 Usually, eye strain will go away once we give our eyes a chance to rest, but these days, screens are more than essential.
 There are some measures you can take to help combat this becoming an everyday problem.

 Get the light right